-The Free Trade Area of the Americas (FTAA) would promote Western Hemisphere economic integration by creating a comprehensive (presumably WTO-plus) framework for reducing tariff and nontariff barriers to trade and investment.
-The FTAA held center stage in discussions at the Third Summit of the Americas that convened in Quebec on April 20-22, 2001.
-Despite protests from various interest groups, all 34 countries, except Venezuela, signed the Declaration of Quebec City.
-In so doing, they adopted the bracketed or draft text of the FTAA and reaffirmed the collective commitment to complete negotiations of the FTAA by January 2005, with the agreement's entry into force to occur no later than the end of the same year.
+The proposed Free Trade Area of the Americas (FTAA) is a regional trade agreement that would include 34 nations of the Western Hemisphere.
+Ideally, it would promote economic integration by creating a comprehensive (presumably WTO-plus) framework for reducing tariff and nontariff barriers to trade and investment.
+The FTAA held center stage in discussions at the Third Summit of the Americas that convened in Quebec on April 20-22, 2001, and despite protests from various interest groups, all countries except Venezuela signed the Declaration of Quebec City.
+In so doing, they adopted the bracketed or draft text of the FTAA and reaffirmed the collective commitment to complete negotiations of the FTAA by

-1 For information on legislative issues in 2000, see CRS Report RS20474, Latin America: Overview of Legislative Issues for Congress in 2000, coordinated by Mark P. Sullivan.
+&lt;sup>1 For information on legislative issues in 2000, see CRS Report RS20474, Latin America: Overview of Legislative Issues for Congress in 2000, coordinated by Mark P. Sullivan.
 The current report, organized by regions, is entitled Latin America and the Caribbean to include the English-speaking countries in the Caribbean area.
 The term "Latin America" is a cultural rather than a geographical term, and includes all countries where Latin-based languages are spoken.
 "Latin America" includes Mexico in North America and most countries in Central America and South America.
 It also includes Cuba and the Dominican Republic in the Caribbean where Spanish is spoken, Haiti in the Caribbean where French is spoken, and Brazil in South America where Portuguese is spoken.